WAYS YOU CAN HELP UKRAINIANS IN BERLIN

 If you have time, many local aid organizations can use your help in all sorts of different ways:

-3) Vostel – Check their portal for all sorts of ways you can help local Ukrainians in Berlin.
+3) Vostel – Check their portal for ways to help local Ukrainians in Berlin.

 4) Ukraine Help Berlin – Fill out this form to offer help, including driving, translation services, therapy, and more.
 After you fill out the form, kindly wait to be contacted.
 They have volunteers on the other side coordinating things and they will get back to you based on the most urgent needs.
 Note – Drivers can offer rides to get people to other parts of Germany or the EU.
 After you fill out the form, it’s recommended you register on BlaBlaCar.
 The platform now allows you to create a volunteer driver profile.

 5) Taxi Service For Peace – You can also register to drive people through this platform.

 6) Дом открыт – Find out more ways to assist in this Berlin based Facebook group.

 7) Help for Ukraine – A non-local Facebook group where you can find more ways to help.
 Kindly read the pinned thread before posting and inform yourself about how you can best contribute.